MichaelCretignier/Rassine_public/README.txt

 Please cite Cretignier et al., 2020 paper (see the paper in the directory for a better understanding of the code).
 ADS Link : https://ui.adsabs.harvard.edu/abs/2019arXiv191205192C/abstract

-RASSINE is a Python3 code (compatible with Python2) which is a simple tool to normalise spectra with the less "fine-tuning buttons" possible.
+RASSINE is a free access (https://github.com/MichaelCretignier/Rassine_public) Python3 code, compatible with Python2, which is a simple tool to normalise spectra with the less "fine-tuning buttons" possible.